• Not able to have the Whipple procedure

 Dr. Martin was performing a relatively new radical surgery for people who have stage III pancreatic cancer and can’t have the Whipple.
 It’s called NanoKnife.
 Up to six thin electrodes are inserted into the tumor.
 Electric pulses destroy the tumor but not the surrounding tissue.
 After reviewing my scans Dr. Martin agreed that I was a good candidate for this procedure.

-I met with Dr. Joseph Herman* at Johns Hopkins about a week before I was scheduled for surgery with Dr. Martin.
+I met with Dr. Joseph Herman (now at MD Anderson Cancer Center in Houston, Texas) at Johns Hopkins about a week before I was scheduled for surgery with Dr. Martin.
 He convinced me to have stereotactic body radiation therapy (SBRT) at Hopkins before the NanoKnife procedure.
 SBRT is a five-day treatment that uses focused, high doses of radiation.
 Dr. Herman showed me that people did better after NanoKnife if they had SBRT before, so I opted for the treatment.

 He then sent me for my first PET scan, at Georgetown.
 When the report came back we were in shock.
 Two metastatic spots in my peritoneum.
 Dr. Martin said they would need to be tested to rule out cancer before he would operate.
 When we met with Dr. Herman, he looked at the scans and said “Those are not cancer spots, and don’t need to be tested.”
 It is so important to have a good radiologist look at your scans.
 We proceeded with SBRT.

-The tumor board at Hopkins then discussed my case and decided I was not a candidate for Whipple or Nanoknife.
-So I had the NanoKnife procedure with Dr. Martin on April 1, 2015.
+The tumor board at Hopkins then discussed my case and decided I was not a candidate for a Whipple or Nanoknife.
+So I went back to Louisville and had the NanoKnife procedure with Dr. Martin on April 1, 2015.
 The surgery was a success!

 After surgery I had chemotherapy with Gemzar (gemcitabine) and Abraxane (nab-paclitaxel).
 I am currently on oral Xeloda (capecitabine) and all scans and bloodwork have been perfect.